mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

      - If all public APIs have XML comments.
      - If all pages are linked in the nearest `index.md` and higher-level indexes.
      - If all classes, structs, enums, and interfaces are documented.
-       - Use `class-doc-template.md`, `enum-doc-template.md`, `interface-doc-template.md`, and `struct-doc-template.md` as templates for documentation.
        - If not documented, add a task to document them.
      - Update existing namespace status in `docs-state-backend.md` to reflect current state.
        - A class is considered documented if it has: